energy-sustainability/energy-sustainability.github.io/_pages/about.md

 This course provides an applied approach to Deep Learning.
 The course is structured in 4 thematic blocks, and each block as 3 parts: theory, guided laboratory and autonomous laboratory.

 The first and third thematic blocks (CNNs and Embeddings) are taught by Dario Garcia-Gasulla.
 The second (RNNs) by Javier Bejar.
 The fourth (HPC and DL) by Marc Casas.
 This implies that comments on each block should be addressed to the corresponding teacher.
-It also means that each block may have different methodologies.
+Each block may have different methodologies.

 <a name='calendar'></a>
 ### Course Calendar for the Fall 2019-2020 semester